We are relentlessly expanding our tools set

 We apply (and maintain) the AgileSparks Way

 We developed our “Way” based on our vast cumulative experience, and keep adapting and improving it with things we learn along the way.
 It is how we facilitate and coach organizations to change and develop an Agile DNA.
-The AgileSparks Way is full of good and proven practices and is not tightly coupled to any Agile framework such as Scrum, Kanban, Scrumban, SAFe, Less.
+The AgileSparks Way is full of good and proven practices and is not tightly coupled to any Agile framework such as Scrum, Kanban, Scrumban, SAFe, or Less.
 DAD and more, all of which are options and sources for good ideas.

 What options for scaling Agile are we considering?